s4007154/eventcatalogue-temp/README.md

 To replicate this issue, preform the following:

+1. Delete any files generated generated when testing for issue 1.

-1. Re-comment or delete the following lines in the [eventCatalogueCreation](eventCatalogueCreation.mjs) file as these are no longer needed.
+2. Re-comment or delete the following lines in the [eventCatalogueCreation](eventCatalogueCreation.mjs) file as these are no longer needed.

 ```
 // await writeEventToService({